servicemeshinterface/smi-spec/traffic-access-control.md

 This object defines access control on a pod basis.
 The selector matches across labels in the current namespace.
-This is either directly with `matchLabels` or as an expression with `matchExressions`.
+This is either directly with `matchLabels` or as an expression with `matchExpressions`.

 Rules are [traffic specs](traffic-specs.md) that define what traffic for specific protocols would look like.
 The kind can be different depending on what